tmbasic-lang/tmbasic/README.md

 <!-- See DEVELOPERS.md for instructions on generating this screenshot. -->
 <a href="https://tmbasic.com/screenshot.png"><img src="https://tmbasic.com/screenshot.png" alt="Screenshot" class="screenshot" width="500"></a>

-TMBASIC is a simple programming language for creating console programs that run on Windows, macOS, and Linux.
+<strong>TMBASIC</strong> is a simple programming language for creating console programs that run on Windows, macOS, and Linux.
 Programs written in TMBASIC can be simple command line tools or sophisticated mouse-driven user interfaces.
 Everything you need is built-in.